uneeb125/obsidian-notes/5th Semester/Notes/ADC/CH5 RProc.md

 \bar{R}_{X}(\tau) = \frac{1}{T_{0}}\int^{T_{0}}_{0}R_{X}(t+\tau,t)dt
 $$
 ## Multiple Random Processes
+This means if one input can result in many Random variables
+- If random process input into an LTI then output y also random process of random variable Y(t).
+So now we have 2 Random processes.
+### Independance
 ## Random Processes and Linear Systems
 ## Power Spectral Density of Stationary Processes
 ## Power Spectra of LTI